Skip to main content

 Disadvantages of the style Tag

-• Maintaining complex websites can be difficult, as you may need to apply the same styles repeatedly across multiple pages.
+• Maintaining consistency can be challenging for complex websites that require the same styles to be repeated across multiple pages.

-• It can impact the loading time of the web page since a large amount of style information increases the page size.
+• It can affect the loading time of the web page.
+A large amount of style information can increase the page size.

 Want to learn more?